Hardware

 Speaker

-Connect the signal input socket of the speaker to the to line output 1 on the EVO 16 using the long TRS jack cable.
+Connect the signal input socket of the speaker to the to line output 1 on the EVO 16 using the long TRS jack cable, as shown in the picture below.